PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 ### Create a realm for spatial services

-Spatial Analytics has a realm template (realm-spatial.json) that helps to setup the required realm configuration and spatial client settings.
-Spatial Analytics authenticate with realm users and authorize with spatial client roles and resource permissions.
+Private Spatial APIs has a realm template (realm-spatial.json) that helps to setup the required realm configuration and spatial client settings.
+Private Spatial APIs authenticate with realm users and authorize with spatial client roles and resource permissions.
 All resource permissions (ACLs) are managed in spatial client through UMA API.

-Download `cloudnative-spatial-analytics-helm/deploy/realm-spatial.json` to your local system.
+Download `Private-Spatial-APIs/deploy/realm-spatial.json` to your local system.
 In the administration console, click on realm pulldown menu and select `Create realm`

 Click on `Browse...` button, select the realm file `realm-spatial.json`, give a name to the new realm (use all lowercase name, e.g. `development`) and click the `Create` (do not double clicks).

 After imported the realm from the template, use Keycloak Admin console to change admin credentials, default user credentials and spatial client secret.

 Keycloak Admin console is used to manage users in realm and roles in spatial client.
-Spatial Analytics do not use realm roles.
+Private Spatial APIs do not use realm roles.

 also see Keycloak document about the [Management Console](https://www.keycloak.org/docs/latest/server_admin/)